secretstartups/handbook/finance/procurement/index.html.md

 3. Compliance

 ## Procurement Performance Indicators
-Effective August 1, 2020
+Effective August 1, 2020.
+Process of measurement in progress.

-Response times to initial requests for review <= 2 business days *Monthly average response time to new procurement purchase request issues within 24 business hours.
-Issues with missing information will be rejected after two consecutive attempts to follow up.
+Response times to initial requests for review <= 2 business days
+* Monthly average response time to new procurement purchase request issues within 2 business days.
+Issues with missing or incomplete information will be rejected after two consecutive attempts to follow up with the issue creator.

-Reject unresponsive purchase request issues <= 4 business days
-* If issue creator fails to respond to procurement teams requests for additional information after 2 consecutive attempts over less then 4 business days, issue will be moved to a "Procurement::Rejected" status.

-Administer, maintain, and manage the procurement purchase request issue tracker (daily, ongoing) <=24 hours
+Administer, maintain, and manage the procurement purchase request issue tracker (daily, ongoing) <= 2 busines days
 * Triage and assign issues in the procurement [issue board](https://gitlab.com/gitlab-com/Finance-Division/procurement-team/procurement/-/boards/1844091) within 2 business days of receipt.

 Ensure all contracts have the correct approvals in place before signed = 100%